Making a booking

 Where is the box office located?

 The box office is located inside the theatre in the Stalls foyer.
-Due to COVID-19 we are not offering a counter ticket booking service until further notice.

 Which row is the front row of the stalls?